LukeWinikates/japanese-accent/README.md

 ## Current work:

+* address issues with the data model
+    * Videos are called "videos"
+    * Word Lists are called "word lists"?
+    * everything is in the DB
+    * word lists could be linked by #hashtag?
 * adding new youtube videos ad-hoc
 * adding new words to quick-study, using FAB
     * implies moving data model from text file into DB